MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

 1. The first time you deploy an app to your HoloLens from your PC, you'll be prompted for a PIN.
 Follow the **Pairing your device** instructions below.

+[](
+There are several customers reported the debug issue and I recommend to add this tips.
+)
+  > [!NOTE]
+  > If the following error occurs when you start debugging an installed UWP application on HoloLens 2.
+Please try to rename your Package name or uninstall your UWP application.
+  >
+  > Unable to start debugging.
+  > Operation not supported.
+Unknown error: 0x80070057

 ## Deploying an app to the HoloLens (1st gen) Emulator

 1. Make sure you've **[installed the HoloLens Emulator](../install-the-tools.md)**.